How Much Does Wisdom Tooth Removal Cost?

 However, removal is usually the last resort.
 As long as the infection is discovered early, the problem is often treatable with a filling, root canal, or other procedure.

-Note that decay spreads from a tooth to its neighbors.
+Note that decay spreads from a tooth to its neighbours.
 If treatment can’t control decay in one tooth, extraction is often the best way to prevent additional problems.

 Impaction